EdwardAstill/connecty/README.md

 ﻿# Connecty

-Weld stress analysis package for structural engineering.
-Calculates and visualizes stress distribution along welded connections using the elastic method.
+Weld and bolt connection analysis for structural engineering.
+Calculates and visualizes stress/force distribution and performs AISC-style checks.

 ## Features